-Our applied approach to zoological medicine is offered to students via three unique full-time services with opportunities for hands-on clinical experiences with the Companion Exotic Pet service within the Cornell University Hospital for Animals, the Janet L. Swanson Wildlife Hospital, and with the Rosamond Gifford Zoo in Syracuse.
+Our applied approach to zoological medicine is offered to students via two unique full-time services with opportunities for hands-on clinical experiences with the Companion Exotic Pet service within the Cornell University Hospital for Animals and the Janet L. Swanson Wildlife Hospital.